 Roots and Renewal: Learning as a Living Process

 Every organization, like every human being, grows in stages.
 Like many schools, we’ve faced moments where our ideals outpaced our structures.
-At times, we’ve struggled with clarity in process, communication, and roles — and in the systems that hold our work together.
+At times, we’ve struggled with clarity in process, communication, and role, and in the systems that hold our work together.
 But these experiences have been our teachers.
 They have shown us what it truly means to be a learning community: one that reflects, adapts, and evolves.

 There are moments of expansion and moments of contraction.
 Times when things flow easily, and times when we meet growing pains that ask us to pause and reorient.
 Our school is no exception.